17th Feb 2026

 Full Facelift & Neck Lift, Deep Plane Facelift or Jowl lift

-Facelifts are available for men and women who want a more youthful appearance and facial contouring.
-A surgical facelift is a long-term solution for severe sagging, effectively tightening and lifting the skin and underlying muscles.
+Facelift surgery is available for men and women who want a more youthful appearance and facial contouring.
+A facelift procedure is a surgical method to tighten sagging skin, lift underlying tissues, and restore a youthful facial contour.
+Facelift surgery is a long-term solution for severe or excessive sagging, effectively tightening and lifting the skin and underlying muscles.
+For dramatic results in eliminating jowls, surgical intervention is often required, especially in cases of excessive sagging where less invasive treatments may not be effective.
+Full facelift surgery repositions deeper facial tissues and removes excess skin for overall rejuvenation.
 Recovery time varies but typically takes around two weeks before going back to work with restorative restrictions.
-In addition, facelifts offer several benefits, including tightening sagging skin on the cheeks, chin, jowl and neck, and can address a saggy neck as well as jowls.
+In addition, facelift surgery offers several benefits, including tightening sagging skin on the cheeks, chin, jowl and neck, and can address a saggy neck as well as jowls.
+Surgical procedures are especially effective for individuals with pronounced jowls, providing significant improvement in facial harmony and jawline definition.
+When comparing options, a surgical facelift is considered the gold standard for significant sagging, while non-surgical treatments may be suitable for milder cases.

 A neck lift involves the surgeon tightening the skin and muscles around the neck area.
 Neck lifts are effective for reducing a saggy neck and improving the contour of the jawline.
+In addition to reducing jowls, a neck lift can also address turkey neck for a more tightened and youthful look.
 In some cases, liposuction is carried out if there are also fatty deposits that need removing.

 Mini Facelift